Tony041010/libcube/README.md

 Today, I have only implemented the simulation part, and this section describes the architecture I'm planning to move forward.

-Cube library is composed of three components:
+LibCube is composed of three components:

 - **Simulation** - the core component - simulates cube states after given turns.
 - **Renderer** reads a simulated cube state and generates human-friendly images.
 - **Algorithm** contains cubing algorithms that are compatible with Simulation.

-Lastly, **Application** component contains applications that uses Cube library, e.g. a trainer app.